Liftric/cognito-idp/README.md

 #### Sign Up

 You can  sign up users by providing a username, password, and optional attributes.

+Returns a parsed object on success.

 ```kotlin
 val attribute = UserAttribute(Name = "email", Value = "email@my.tld")